VirtoCommerce/vc-docker/linux/readme.md

 To see running instances run `docker ps`

+To see all instances run `docker ps -a`

-To connect to specific instance run `docker exec -it platform_vc-platform-web_1 bash`
+To connect to specific instance's shell run `docker exec -it platform_vc-platform-web_1 bash`

 ## Known Issues